article

 In some cases, the decision to acquire and use shadow IT is deliberate.
 Users explicitly circumvent IT to procure solutions that IT has disallowed or to access a solution perceived as better than sanctioned resources.
 Users may also acquire resources without alerting IT because the approval and procurement process is deemed too onerous.

-In many cases, users are not willfully excluding their IT department from evaluating resources; they simply sign up to use a system at the behest of partners or other external entities or use systems they use at home or in other organizations.
+In many cases, users are not willfully excluding their IT department from evaluating resources; they simply sign up to use a system at the behest of partners or other external entities or use systems they use at home or have used in other organizations.

 Shadow IT can also occur when users create websites outside the corporate domain for development or one-off projects.
 Bring-your-own-device (BYOD) and working from home are other sources of shadow IT.